SUBHASISHBISWAS/SB-WEB-DEV/SB/Temparature_Explorer/README.md

-# MEANSTACKLEARNING
+# TemparatureExplorer

-#Command To Run

-sudo npm install -g @angular/cli

-npm install

-ng serve

-#To read File Content
-npm install --save multer

-#Mongoose Unique validator to vallidate uniqueness
-npm install -save mongoose-unique-validator

-#Install Bcrypt to Encrypt Password
-npm install --save bcrypt

-#Json web token for Login Authetication

-npm install --save jsonwebtoken

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding